Panthers owner: If SC Senate doesn’t approve incentives, I’ll stay in Charlotte

 David Tepper comments on SC senate stall of Panthers tax breaks bill

-As a bill that would give $120 million in tax breaks for a Carolina Panthers practice complex in Rock Hill continues to struggle through the S.C. legislature, team owner David Tepper had a message for lawmakers considering the package:
+As a bill that would give $115 million in tax breaks for a Carolina Panthers practice complex in Rock Hill continues to struggle through the S.C. legislature and a vote was pushed to Thursday, team owner David Tepper had a message for lawmakers considering the package:

 If you don’t want the team’s project, he’s happy to stay in Charlotte.